-We learn the base policy π in simulation using modelfree RL.
-The base policy takes the current state x_t and the intrinsics vector z_t , which is a compressed version of the environment parameters e_t containing drone parameters, payload, etc. We use the network μ to compress e_t to z_t .
+We learn the base policy π in simulation using model-free Reinforcement Learning (RL).
+During training, the base policy takes the current state x_t and the ground-truth intrinsics vector z_t to output control commands a_t .
+We use the environmental factor encoder μ to compress e_t to z_t .
 This gives us: